rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 [^tooldiff]: This may differ from how others use the term tool AI.
 [^inteldef]: Note that this depends on how intelligence is defined.
 [^indist]:
-    Even if test inputs are within the training distribution (somehow), unless training is arbitrarily long there can still be safety concerns due to probabilistic treacherous turns.
+    Even if test inputs are always within the training distribution (somehow), unless training is arbitrarily long there can still be safety concerns due to probabilistic treacherous turns.